 Types of Removable Labels

-Removable labels are used across a variety of industries.
+Labels that can be removed are used across a variety of industries.
 Here are some of the most common types of removable labels:

 - Shipping labels and packing slips